isomerpages/govtech-corp/_for-citizens/Digital Storage & Verification/FileSG.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="FileSG is a digital service that allows government agencies to send documents to you" src="/images/Products and Services/FileSG.png">
 </div>
-<p>FileSG is convenient to use as Singpass unlocks access to the storage
+<p>FileSG is convenient to use as Singpass unlocks access to the portal.
-portal.
 With a single login, you can retrieve all your official documents from different government agencies without having to visit different websites.</p>
 <h3>How to use FileSG?</h3>
 <p>Are you a Singpass user?
 Simply login with your Singpass credentials.</p>
 <p>Not a Singpass user?
 Enter the Transaction ID of the document you wish